Woking Palace: History

 The first mention of a house on the site is in 1272.
 There is also later recorded use by Lady Margaret Beaufort, her son Henry VII and her grandson Henry VIII.
 Woking Manor House was converted into a palace by Henry VII in 1503 and was subsequently remodelled by Henry VIII and Elizabeth I. The site comprises buried and exposed ruins of its old buildings on a cut and grazed water meadow.

 It was held by numerous nominees of the Crown until 1466 when Lady Margaret Beaufort and her third husband (of four), Sir Henry Stafford obtained the Manor by royal grant.
 Depicted as the successful, unlikely kingmaker in The Red Queen by historian Philippa Gregory, she regularly figures at the Palace.
-She rose to prominence through astute marriages and through careful co-campaigning instilled the Tudor dynasty.
+She rose to prominence through astute marriages and through careful co-campaigning installed the Tudor dynasty.
 She then founded many educational and religious institutions, such as Christ's College, Cambridge and St John's College, Cambridge.
 Her son was Henry VII of England.
 Historians differ on whether her House of Lancaster forces, close alliances and efforts contributed more to her success than mistakes, betrayals and unpopularity of Richard III of England.
 Her son's first parliament recognised for her a right to hold property independently from her husband, as if she were unmarried, exempting her from coverture.
 Towards the end of her son's reign she was given a special commission to administer justice in the north of England.